superjohan/production/README.md

 Released in the demo compo at Instanssi 2018, and came 7th.

 This demo also integrates with Instanssi's light system.
 That work exists in the [feature/instanssi_lights](https://github.com/superjohan/production/tree/feature/instanssi_lights) branch.
+Huge thanks to Waffle for helping me work it out.